Nick0317Sun/Nick0317Sun.github.io/_pages/about.md

 can bring to remote sensing and agriculture.
 Therefore, I am working on a project that involves evaluating the performance of SAM and some practical applications.

-Because of my passion for remote sensing and AI technology, I plan to pursue a related phd degree and continue to engage in related research.

 If you have anything you want to communicate, feel free to contact me through [jialinsun4815162342@gmail.com](jialinsun4815162342@gmail.com).